Kalafut-organization/elephant_vending_machine_backend/docs/hardware/router.rst

 in the event that it has been reset to factory defaults.

 #.
 Connect your computer via ethernet to router port "Ethernet 1"
 #.
-Connect your computer via ethernet to router port "Ethernet 1"
-#.
 Navigate to :code:`192.168.0.1` in a web browser
 #.
 Set the admin login password, which Katie should have, and click "Next"
 #.
 Set timezone to "Eastern Time" and click "Next"